Sandeepv68/wrapsplash/README.md

 ![wrapsplash-logo](public/logo.png)
-# WrapSplashJS v4.1.1
+# WrapSplashJS v4.2.0

 [![license](https://img.shields.io/github/license/SandeepVattapparambil/wrapsplash.svg)](https://github.com/SandeepVattapparambil/wrapsplash/blob/master/LICENSE) ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg) ![npm version](https://badge.fury.io/js/wrapsplash.svg) ![GitHub issues](https://img.shields.io/github/issues/SandeepVattapparambil/wrapsplash.svg) ![GitHub forks](https://img.shields.io/github/forks/SandeepVattapparambil/wrapsplash.svg) ![GitHub stars](https://img.shields.io/github/stars/SandeepVattapparambil/wrapsplash.svg)

 WrapSplashJS is a simple, promise-based API wrapper for the popular [Unsplash](https://unsplash.com/) platform.
-WrapSplashJS has been migrated to **TypeScript** and uses **Vite** as its bundler, while still supporting browser and Node.js usage.
+The library is now written in **TypeScript**, bundled with **Vite**, and can be used in both Node.js and browser-based projects.
 Unsplash provides beautiful high quality free images and photos that you can download and use for any project without any attribution.

 Before using the Unsplash API, you need to **register as a developer** and **read the API Guidelines.**